A way to eradicate corruption in Indonesia’s private sectorputri

 Corruption in Indonesia is a problem not only for the government sector but also for private ones.
 In fact, of the 670 corruptors handled by the KPK (Corruption Eradication Commission) from 2004 to 2017, 170 corruptors or 25 percent of them were from private companies.
 Based on KPK Law and Corruption Eradication Act law, the KPK can prosecute private companies, but the access is limited only to private companies that have engagement with state administrators.

-To be able to investigate and monitor corruption in the private company directly, KPK needs an officer with competency standard to put in every private company.
-Therefore, KPK in cooperation with the Ministry of Manpower determine the existence of the Certified Integrity Officers and encourage every private company to have it.
+To be able to investigate and monitor corruption in the private company directly, KPK needs an officer with competency standards to put in every private company.
+Therefore, KPK in cooperation with the Ministry of Manpower determines the existence of the Certified Integrity Officers and encourages every private company to have it.

 Known in Bahasa Indonesia as Ahli Pembangun Integritas (API), Certified Integrity Officer (CIO) is a national work competency standard that was introduced in Indonesia for the first time on the 2nd International Business Integrity Conference (IBIC) agenda which was held by the KPK (Indonesian Corruption Eradication Commission) on 11-12 December 2017.

 The launch was also marked by the signing of SKKNI API (National Work Competency Standards of Certified Integrity Officer / Ahli Pembangun Integritas) by the Minister of Manpower, Muhammad Hanif Dhakiri.
 The standard of competence is required for experts who work to build the integrity of a company.
 This is in line with the Supreme Court Regulation Number 13 the Year 2016 on the Procedures for Handling Corruption Cases by Corporations.